DEGREES AND CERTIFICATIONS:

 - The comparative performance of African and Latin American Agriculture (with B. Nomer) en Lawrence and Thirtle, Africa and Asia in a Comparative Economic Perspective, Macmillan (2001).

 - The World Bank, Conditionality and the Comprehensive Development Framework (with C.L.
 Gilbert, A. Powell and A. Roy), en Gilbert and Vines, The World Bank, Structure and Policies.
 Oxford University Press (1999).

 - Exchange rates and agricultural prices in a developing economy, Oxford Agrarian Studies (1993).

 His research interests include international finance; economic development; innovation, leadership and business performance (Latin America – Asia).

-He is currently Professor and Researcher in the Academic Area of Finance, Accounting and Economics at Catholic CENTRUM Graduate Business School.
+He is currently Professor and Researcher in the Academic Area of Finance, Accounting and Economics at CENTRUM PUCP Business School.